 Board of Directors

-Zero Emissions Byron Ltd is managed by a Board of Directors, whose core purpose is setting strategy, governance and financial responsibility.
+Zero Emissions Byron Limited is a not-for-profit company limited by guarantee with DGR status.
+It is managed by a Board of Directors (see Profiles below), whose core purpose is setting strategy, governance and financial responsibility.
 Key responsibilities include raising and managing funds, risk management, accessing stakeholders and partners and developing and approving the strategic plan.
-The Board may comprise seven members with a mix of skills, including:

 - Energy Efficiency